lukasborawski/vue-use-state-effect/.github/README.md

 ---

 Want to check and test it in action?

+#### Check out the **Stackblitz** Nuxt 3 demo [here](https://stackblitz.com/edit/vue-use-state-effect-demo). 🚀

-Try out the simple apps (Vue 3 and Nuxt 3) in the `demo` folders.
+You can also try out locally with the simple apps (Vue 3 and Nuxt 3) in the `demo` folders.
 You can fire it up manually or from the main folder of this repository, by using these two commands*.

 ```bash
 # vue demo